 - Title: This often takes the form of the original pink slip and is the main requirement from most title loan companies.
 Which means the car has to be completely paid off with no extra liens or holds on the title.
 Furthermore, there often can only be one owner listed on the pink slip or vehicle registration.
 In all cases that is the person who will be granted the loan.

-- Registration: An unexpired registration in the same name as the one on the title.
+- Registration: An unexpired registration in the same name as the one on the pink slip.

 - Proof of Insurance: Primary insured must be same name as title and registration.

 - Government Issued ID: An official ID is always required for a title loan.
 It should be same name as on title.

-- Proof of Residency: A utility bill or other evidence of residency by same name as on title.
+- Proof of Residency: A utility bill or other evidence of residency by same name as on the pink slip.

 - Keys: A working set of all keys to the vehicle, in case it needs to be repossessed.

 - Valid References: Usually names, addresses and phone numbers of at least 2 people.

-- Proof of Ability to Repay Loan: Pay slips, references from financial institutions, etc.
+- Proof of Ability to Repay Loan: Pay slips, references from financial institutions, banks, etc.